 Though more urbanites increasingly seek live-work-play environments where it’s convenient to live without a car, that possibility has not been equally available across all U.S. cityscapes.
 As such, some of the country’s densest urban centers are now weighing options to open up more walking space for their residents — whether by pedestrianizing thoroughfares, expanding sidewalks in lieu of on-street parking or transforming underutilized or undeveloped lots within city limits into additional green spaces.
 But, for the time being, we turned to 2018 ACS data and looked at the percentage of commuters who walked to and from work in their home town.
 The three best-scoring cities are listed below.

 The most recent data showed that just more than 13% of D.C. commuters found it most convenient to walk between home and work — the largest percentage of walking commuters of all of the cities on our list.
 Though it remains to be seen how commuting to and from office spaces in Washington, D.C. will occur going forward, it’s worth noting that, prior to the pandemic, the number of non-auto commuters in the city was rising.
-Moreover, the Transportation Planning Board of the Metropolitan Washington Council of Governments estimated that walking and biking trips in the city would increase 49% by 2045, which is larger than the projected increases for both public transit trips (expected to go up 38%) and personal vehicle trips (projected to grow 12%.)
+Moreover, the Transportation Planning Board of the Metropolitan Washington Council of Governments estimated that walking and biking trips in Washington, D.C., would increase 49% by 2045, which is larger than the projected increases for both public transit trips (expected to go up 38%) and personal vehicle trips (projected to grow 12%.)